mritunjaysharma394/vowpal-wiki/Warm-starting-contextual-bandits.md

 ### Using a larger set of weighted combination values

+By default, the warm-start contextual bandit learner place equal weights on every warm-start examples and every interaction examples.
 It is often a good idea to use a large set of weighted combination values and perform selection on top of them, to find out the right balance between warm-start examples and the bandit examples in the interaction stage.
 This can be specified with the --lambda_scheme parameter and --choices_lambda_parameter, as shown in the example below.

     ./vw --warm_cb 10 --cb_explore_adf --cb_type mtr --epsilon 0.05 --warm_start 10 --interaction 5000 --warm_start_update --interaction_update --corrupt_type_warm_start 2 --corrupt_prob_warm_start 0.5 --lambda_scheme 2 --choices_lambda 2 -d text_highnoise_m.vw
     Num weight bits = 18